 The SS Eastland was a passenger ship based in Chicago and used for tours.
 On July 24, 1915, the ship rolled over onto her side while tied to a dock in the Chicago River.
 A total of 844 passengers and crew were killed in what was the largest loss of life from a single shipwreck on the Great Lakes.

 After the disaster, Eastland was salvaged and sold to the United States Navy.
 After restorations and modifications, Eastland was designated a gunboat and renamed USS Wilmette.
 She was used primarily as a training vessel on the Great Lakes, and was scrapped after World War II.
 (Wikipedia)

 We realized that we actually was pretty close to this location when we recently stayed in Chicago, but we didn't get a chance at the time to go down to the actual spot.
 If you caught our Vlog video we did about Chicago, there was a time-lapse that we had in the video.
 That time lapse from shooting out our hotel window towards the direction up the Chicago River of the Eastland disaster location.
 Turns out, we were actually within walking distance at the time, but didn't even realize that we were.
 We will make sure to go there when we return to Chicago again in the future; however, we did decide to focus a segment of our live stream show about the disaster.
 You can catch the replay of that in the following video.

 While researching the information for our show and for this blog post, we found some interesting resources that you might be interested in as well.
 The following animation video was produced by the Eastland Disaster Historical Society that demonstrates what happened to the ship while it was tied to the dock on the morning of July 24, 1915.

-Let us know down in the comments if you have heard about this event before, or if you have been to or plan on going to the disaster location down in the comments below.
+Let us know down in the comments if you have heard about this event before, or if you have been to or plan on going to the disaster location down in the future.